jamespipat/aws-lambda-ecs-comparison/README.md

 1. **Always Tune**, I went from ~2,850ms at 128MB to ~250ms at 1024MB, an **11× latency improvement** while cost barely moved.
 At 1024MB you get the best balance of speed and cost, beyond that, you're paying significantly more for diminishing returns.

 2. **Lambda isn't always cheaper**, At 1024MB memory, Lambda's per-request cost is ~$0.0000047.
 ECS with NAT breaks even around 20M requests/month.
-If you use 512MB (best cost from Powerr Tuning), the crossover shifts to ~50M+ requests.
+If you use 512MB (best cost from Power Tuning), the crossover shifts to ~50M+ requests.

 3. **Cold starts are real but narrow**, Our max Lambda response was 3,701ms vs an average of 264ms.
 That ~3.4 second penalty only hits during ramp-up, once warm, Lambda's P90 (285ms) actually beat ECS's P90 (333ms).